AntaresMugisho/PyBladeDocs/docs/liveblade/actions.md

 </div>
 ```

-For a task with an ID of 2, the "Delete" button in the Blade template above will render in the browser as:
+For a task with an ID of 2, the "Delete" button in the PyBlade template above will render in the browser as:

 ```html
 <button b-click="delete(2)">Delete</button>